stormpath/stormpath-sdk-java/docs/source/caching.rst

 Shared Cache
 ------------

+Each web application instance will, by default, have its *own* private in-process cache as described above.

-If your web application .war is deployed on multiple JVMs (for example for load balancing requests across multiple identical nodes), then each web application instance will, by default, have its _own_ cache memory space.
+However, if your web application .war is deployed on multiple JVMs - for example, you load balance requests across multiple identical web application nodes - you may experience data cache inconsistency problems if the default cache remains enabled: separate private cache instances are often not desirable because each web app instance could see its own 'version' of the cached data.

-This is usually not desirable in most multi-JVM (striped or clustered) deployments: each web app instance could see its own 'version' of the cached data.
-If a user sends a request that is directed to web app instance A and then a subsequent request is directed to web app instance B, and the two instances do not agree on the same cached data, this could cause data integrity problems in many applications.
+For example, if a user sends a request that is directed to web app instance A and then a subsequent request is directed to web app instance B, and the two instances do not agree on the same cached data, this could cause data integrity problems in many applications.
 This can be solved by using a shared or distributed cache to ensure cache consistency, also known as `cache coherence`_.

 If you need cache coherency, you will want to specify a ``com.stormpath.sdk.cache.CacheManager`` implementation that can communicate with a shared or distributed cache system, like Hazelcast, Redis, etc.